-Tales from Castle Balderstone is a parser game by Ryan Veeder.
+Tales from Castle Balderstone is an Inform game by Ryan Veeder.

 This game comprises a series of short stories that are read aloud in Castle Balderstone, the “real” world where the protagonist is located; each story is followed by a conversation between the authors, facilitated by a moderator who, rather like an emcee of an informal production, has heavy character presence.
 Apart from being intriguing in its own right, this setup has a ton of benefits, many of which are cleverly taken advantage of.

 The significance of the post-story conversation reveals itself as soon as the first conversation has a chance to take place.
 After the author of the first story delves into her inspirations behind writing it, touching on the heavy theme of gender in the process, the first reaction specified is that of the moderator “rubbing his forehead wearily”.
 In addition to developing the character of the moderator as an overly expressive person, this line also cleverly functions as a self-deprecating joke that pokes fun at the banality of literary analysis (which is, ironically, what I’m doing now).
 In a similar fashion, after the second story, a character is assigned to the task of being responsible for a tale that is clearly too vague to be meaningful, effectively transforming the risk of making the game appear low-effort for its own sake into an opportunity for character development.
 The fact that these platforms are seized as soon as the opportunity presents itself speaks to a very high level of experience of the interactive fiction medium, that its every aspect is taken advantage of.
 This is only confirmed in the first game, Fealglass, in which, upon drowning, the command “x me” responds with “you can’t see any such thing”, a witty employment of a usual response in an unusual way.